hiimjako/obsidian-live-syncinator/README.md

 # Why the Name?
 Drawing inspiration from the inventive naming style of Heinz Doofenshmirtz (Phineas and Ferb).
+# Development
+To test this plugin:
+1. Clone the repository
+1. Link the repository inside the `.obisdian/plugins` of your obsidian workspace
+1. Open/Reopen obsidian
+1. Enable plugin in the settings
+1. Configure plugin

 # TODO

 - Add sync for configurations